Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     # zBuilder.parameters.maps : interpolating map:  r_bicep_muscle_zFiber.endPoints #
     # zBuilder.builder : Finished: ---Elapsed Time = 0:00:03.585000 #

-You will notice above that it listed out a bunch of maps that got interpolated.
+Notice that it listed out maps that were interpolated.
 This shows that zBuilder noticed the change in topology between the mesh in the original rig and the new rig.
 Furthermore, the call to **build()** modified all the maps painted onto the old mesh